25 Styles Covered

 Frequently Asked Questions

-V-necks and scoop necks are most flattering for round faces as they create vertical lines that elongate the face.
+V-necks and scoop necks are most complementary for round faces as they create vertical lines that elongate the face.
 Avoid crew necks and boat necks which add horizontal lines and width.
 The deeper the V, the more elongating the effect.

 Which neckline makes your neck look longer?